jl-/react-slide-deck/README.md

-> A simple react component for swipe, tabs, carousel, one page scroll ..., with animation hooks. works on PC and touch devices
+> A simple react component for swipe, tabs, carousel, one page scroll ..., with animation hooks. tweening, tween callbacks. works on PC and touch devices

 ---